Syte1/Wrath-of-the-Necromancer/README.md

 # Wrath of the Necromancer

+A MUD-type game that focuses on an adventurer seeking to avenge their village after the atrocities commited by the necromancer of the land.
+You will start weak, explore the wilderness, fight various enemies, level up, explore new areas, and collect useful doodads along the way.
+Find the necromancer and end his tryanny.

 When designing the game I really wanted to make something that only had the good aspects of other games in it.
 I've played many rpgs and stuff in the past and there are